-When a processor crashes, the bootstrap ROM initiates a crash dump of the processor's memory.
-During a crash dump, the bootstrap ROM copies what was in the processor's memory at the time of the crash, to a crash dump file.
-It can then be used by system engineers to identify and correct the source of the crash.
-As a system administrator, you may be responsible for collecting crash dump files.
+When a processor crashes, a crash dump of memory is initiated.
+During a crash dump, the contents of the processor's memory at the time of the crash are written to a crash dump file.
+That file can then be analyzed by a system engineer to identify and correct the source of the crash.